Polymer/old-docs-site/app/2.0/start/install-2-0.md

     The output of this command should be `0.18.0-prerelease.11`.

-3. Create a test folder for Polymer 2.x, and switch to it.
+3. Create a test folder for Polymer 2.0, and switch to it.

-    `mkdir polymer-20-test && cd polymer-20-test`
+    ```bash
+    mkdir polymer-20-test
+    cd polymer-20-test
+    ```

 4. Initialize your project.